• Skip to main content

 Separate the lemongrass and garlic from the marinated drumsticks and giblets.
 Reuse the cooking oil (or replace with 3 tbsp new oil) to fry the lemongrass and garlic for 30 seconds.

-Tumeric chicken drumsticks in a wok
+Chicken drumsticks frying in a wok.

 Pour the drumsticks into the wok and cook for 5 minutes or enough to to sear all sides.